 A new experience opens up new neural pathways in our brain, and repetition of these experiences strengthens the pathways, helping us retain the information better and for longer.

 Increase Brain Power

-You can improve retention by increasing your brain power: exercise regularly, sleep well and stretch memory muscle by playing brain games.
+You can improve retention by increasing your brain power: exercise regularly, sleep well, and stretch memory muscles by playing brain games.